1935-07-18: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 She was the daughter of Mrs. William Farmer and the late Mr. Farmer and besides her mother, she is survived by a sister, Mrs. William Stokey of Atlanta, and a brother, A. Cecil Farmer of Pittsburgh, and several nieces and nephews.
 Funeral services will be held this afternoon at 5 o'clock at the Chapel of Fox and Weeks.

-I have just the clipping of the obituary, so I don't know what newspaper it was in.
+I have just the clipping of the obituary that the family kept, so I don't know what newspaper it was in.
 There's also a death notice that says she died at 10:45 am on July 17, 1935.
+And I found some further information about Ruth's death:

 Coming to America Miss Farmer further pursued her studies at the Pennsylvania School of Industrial Art, and under private masters.